Rangers vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles will hand the ball to Dean Kremer (5-1) for his 11th start of the season.
+- The Orioles will hand the ball to Kyle Bradish (2-1) for his ninth start of the season.

-- Kremer has seven starts in a row of five innings or more.
+- Bradish has four starts in a row of five innings or more.

 |Opponent